P-YNPM/granula-string/README.md

 # Granula String
-- A lovely mini-package to check if string is empty or blank or has sufficient number of characters as you see fit.
+- A lovely mini string util package.
 - Functionalities may increase in the future.

 ## **_Question_**